moiatgit/rustbook/src/ch10-01-syntax.md

 {{#rustdoc_include ../listings/ch10-generic-types-traits-and-lifetimes/listing-10-04/src/main.rs:here}}
 ```

-<span class="caption">Listing 10-4: Two functions that differ only in their
+<span class="caption">Llistat 10-4: Two functions that differ only in their
 names and the types in their signatures</span>

 The `largest_i32` function is the one we extracted in Listing 10-3 that finds